ArduSat/atmega2560-xmem/README.md

 Shadow the lower 8KB of the extended memory and set normal addressing mode.
 You have to call this function after calling `xmem_unshadow_lower_memory` so you can address extended memory normally.

+`void *xmem_get_current_bank_address_start (void)`

+Return a pointer to the current bank's start address.
+This should always be 0x2200.

+`void *xmem_get_current_bank_address_end (void)`

+Return a pointer to the current bank's end address.
+This may change depending on the size of your memory.
+If you have only 32KB of external memory for example, this should return 0x7fff.

 # Configuration

 You can, and must, configure the behavior of this code by changing some `#define` statements in the